djb61230/slint/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GPL License - see the [COPYING.txt](COPYING.txt) file for details.